SingularDTV/snglsDAO-whitepaper/README.md

 1. **Forum for proposals:** The forum is a place where proposals to the platform are submitted.
 They will be voted on by the DAO.
 Funds and fees will be allocated according to the proposal.
 2. **SNGLS Media Distribution Protocol parameter settings:** The Staking and Transaction Fees are allocated to the Treasury of the DAO.
 A Validation Fee is paid to the Validators.
 All parameters are voted on and set by the DAO.

        a.
-Validation Fee: Minimum amount paid to curators
+Validation Fee: Minimum amount paid to validators
        b.
 Listing Fee: The minimum amount of SNGLS needed to be staked to have content mined onto the platform
        c.
 Transaction Fee: The percentage taken on every transaction of a rented or purchased piece of content
 3. **Treasury Control:** The Treasury will collect a minimal amount of fees so general maintenance to the platform can be had.
 If a large upgrade is submitted to the forum and is accepted the fees will increase until enough capital has been allocated for a successful build out.